billybonks/ember-cli-stylelint/README.md

 All tests are currently contained in tests/runner.js.
 This uses Mocha/Chai, not Ember Testing.
 Tests can be run with:

-npm test
+`npm test`

-You should also check that the dummy app's styles are still correctly compiled by running the ember app using ember s.
+You should also check that the dummy app's styles are still correctly compiled by running the ember app using `ember server`.

 PRs are welcomed and should be issued to the master branch.